frankaemika/docs/source/libfranka.rst

 Moving the robot
 ----------------

-The robot can be moved by executing one of many examples provided with ``libfranka``, like the ``generate_joint_velocity_motion`` example.
-As already mentioned before, the :ref:`brakes <troubleshooting_open_brake>` and the user stop must be released before moving, otherwise an error is printed.
+The robot can be moved by executing one of the many examples provided with ``libfranka``, such as the ``generate_joint_velocity_motion`` example.
+As already mentioned before, the :ref:`brakes <troubleshooting_open_brake>` and the External Activation Device must be released before moving, otherwise an error is printed.
 This example will move the last four joints by +/-12 degrees.
-Verify that the robot has enough free space to move without colliding.
-Then, execute the following command from the ``libfranka`` build directory:
+To avoid collision, please verify that the robot has enough moving space prior to running the example.
+Then, execute the following command from the ``libfranka``'s build directory:

 .. code-block:: shell